4 min read

 By ChatGPT-T.Chr.-Human Synthesis-02 April 2026

-Here’s the full story, tying together the maritime effort led by Shipowner Øyvind Lorentzen, the global role of Norwegian shipping, and the mountain based resistance work of his son Erik Lorentzen during World War II.
+Here’s the full story, tying together the maritime effort led by Shipowner Øyvind Lorentzen, the global role of Norwegian shipping and the War Sailors, the mountain based resistance work of his son Erik Lorentzen during World War II.

 ⚓ Norway’s Merchant Fleet Becomes a Weapon